IVIURRAY/spotify-clone-jos/README.md

 # How to get involved
-Join our discord [channel](https://discord.gg/NqTfYW) and introduce yourself to get involved!
+1) Join our discord [channel](https://discord.gg/NqTfYW) and introduce yourself to get involved!
+2) Find a task you want to work on from the [project board](https://github.com/IVIURRAY/spotify-clone-jos/projects/1)

 # How to Contribute?